Rain436/Latium-Tool/Video.md

+> [!NOTE]
-If you use Latium-Tool in a video, please be sure to include the project link in the summary section.
+> If you use Latium-Tool in a video, please be sure to include the project link in the summary section.